Kaliningrad Oblast: Climate

-Kaliningrad Oblast has a climate gradually transitioning from oceanic to humid continental depending on distance from the Baltic Sea moderation.
+The climate of Kaliningrad Oblast gradually transitions from oceanic to humid continental depending on distance from the Baltic Sea moderation.
 It remains very mild by Russian standards with winters above freezing without the hot summers associated with the Russian interior on similar latitudes.
-The local climate is slightly wetter than similar latitudes further west, but infrequent ice days lead to low snow accumulation regardless.
+The local climate is slightly wetter than similar latitudes farther west, but infrequent ice days lead to low snow accumulation regardless.

 Politics

+Anton Alikhanov was governor of Kaliningrad Oblast from 2017 until May 2024, when he was appointed as Minister of Industry and Trade.

-Anton Alikhanov has been governor of Kaliningrad Oblast since 2017.
-The most recent elections to the region's legislative body, the 40-seat Kaliningrad Oblast Duma, were held in September 2016.
+The region's legislative body is the 40-seat Kaliningrad Oblast Duma.